2014 Penn State Nittany Lions football team: Maryland

-November 8 vs. Indiana
+At Indiana

 Penn State received the opening kickoff, and went three-and-out, punting the ball, the first of seven consecutive drives ending in punts in the first quarter (both teams combined).
 The game remained scoreless as the second quarter began.
 Indiana began the second quarter with a drive that culminated with a punt, but on their ensuing drive, Penn State managed to drive into the red zone, and despite a first down and goal inside the five yard line, failed to score, executing three consecutive running plays for no gain, and then having a 23-yard field goal attempt from Sam Ficken blocked.
 After Indiana punted once again, Christian Hackenberg threw a screen pass that was intercepted and returned for a touchdown by Mark Murphy, giving Indiana a 7–0 lead.
 Penn State quickly responded; Bill Belton rushed for a 92-yard touchdown, the longest touchdown run in Penn State history.
 The teams subsequently exchanged punts, and at halftime, the score was tied at seven.
 Indiana's opening drive of the second half did not come to fruition, and Penn State achieved a few first downs before settling for a field goal, giving them a three-point advantage.
 Anemic offensive play continued for both teams, as they exchanged punts once again.
 At the end of the third quarter, Penn State led 10–7 and had the ball in their own territory.
 Early in the quarter, Griffin Oakes missed a 51-yard field goal.
 After moving down field with a long pass to Jesse James, two consecutive sacks decimated the drive, moving Penn State out of field goal range, and forcing them to punt.
 On Penn State's next drive, Hackenberg threw an interception, giving Indiana solid field position near midfield, but Indiana lost yardage on the drive, and went three-and-out.
 Penn State went three-and-out, and punted, and gave the ball back to Indiana with 2:55 remaining at their own 22 yard line.
 On Indiana's first play, Nyeem Wartman recorded an interception for Penn State.
 Penn State ran down the clock, and Ficken kicked a field goal to give the Lions a six-point advantage.
 Indiana's last drive was ineffectual, and the Lions held on to win 13–7.